Alabama vs. Florida NCAA Football Odds, Plays and Insights | September 18, 2021

 Alabama Top Players

-- This season, Bryce Young has put up 344 passing yards (344.0 yards per game) while completing 27 of 38 passes (71.1% completion percentage), with four touchdowns and zero interceptions.
+- This season, Bryce Young has put up 344 passing yards (344.0 yards per game) while connecting on 27 of 38 passes (71.1% completion percentage), with four touchdowns and zero interceptions.

-- Brian Robinson Jr. has churned out a team-best 60 rushing yards (60.0 per game) and zero touchdowns.
+- Brian Robinson Jr. has taken 12 carries for a team-leading 60 rushing yards (60.0 yards per game).

-- Trey Sanders has 41 yards on eight carries (41.0 ypg), with one rushing touchdown.
+- So far this year Trey Sanders has run for 41 yards on eight carries (41.0 ypg), with one rushing touchdown.

-- Jameson Williams has four catches, leading his team with 126 yards (126.0 ypg) while hauling in one touchdown this season.
+- Jameson Williams has racked up four receptions for 126 yards, best on his team, and one touchdown.
+He averages 126.0 receiving yards per game.

-- John Metchie has hauled in six catches for 76 yards (76.0 yards per game) and one touchdown.
+- John Metchie has tacked on six receptions for 76 yards and one touchdown.

-- This season Cameron Latu is averaging 43.0 yards per game, with three catches for 43 yards and two touchdowns.
+- Cameron Latu has collected 43 yards on three receptions with two touchdowns, averaging 43.0 yards per game.

 Florida Top Players

-- Anthony Richardson has churned out a team-high 160 rushing yards (160.0 yards per game) and scored one touchdown.
+- Anthony Richardson has taken seven attempts for a team-leading 160 rushing yards (160.0 yards per game) while scoring one touchdown.

-- Ja'Markis Weston has reeled in three passes for a team-high 44 yards.
+- Ja'Markis Weston has hauled in three passes for a team best 44 yards.
 He averages 44.0 yards per game.

-- Rick Wells has tacked on five catches for 36 yards and one touchdown this year.
-He averages 36.0 receiving yards per game.
+- Rick Wells has chipped in with five catches for 36 yards and one touchdown this year.
+He puts up 36.0 receiving yards per game.

-- Dameon Pierce has 25 receiving yards on five receptions, averaging 25.0 yards per game.
+- This season Dameon Pierce is averaging 25.0 yards per game, with five catches for 25 yards.